Trees and Traditions

 Thirteen days before Christmas, 13 troll-like, elfish pranksters (each with a different personality and prank) known as Yulemen descend upon Icelandic towns.
 In years past, these mischief-makers would steal and cause trouble, but today, they leave small gifts in the shoes of deserving children.

 India's Christian community celebrates Christmas by attending Midnight Mass and decorating their homes with ornate nativity scenes, lights and clay lamps perched atop the roof.
 Many Indians also hang a star on the front of their house until January 6, Three Kings Day.
 Diwali is a holiday celebrated by Hindus across India.
 The five-day festival of lights honors the goddess Lakshmi.
-The date changes every year based on the lunar calendar: October 28 in 2008, October 17 in 2009.
+The date changes every year based on the lunar calendar.

 The first step in preparing an Irish home for the holidays is a top-to-bottom housecleaning.
 Holly and mistletoe add to the décor and a candle is set in the window to welcome Mary and Joseph.
 Children place pillowcases or stockings at the end of their beds with the hope that Father Christmas will fill them with treats.